Vkiranraj/llmTextGenerator/backend/README.md

 # LLM Text Generator Backend

 A FastAPI-based backend service for crawling websites and generating LLM text content.
-The service monitors URLs for content changes and provides email notifications.
+The service monitors URLs for content changes and automatically updates content when changes are detected.

 ## Features

 - **URL Crawling**: Crawl websites with configurable depth and page limits
 - **AI Enhancement**: OpenAI integration for intelligent categorization and summaries
 - **LLM Text Generation**: Extract and process content for LLM consumption
-- **Content Monitoring**: Track content changes over time
+- **Content Monitoring**: Track content changes over time using content hashing
-- **Email Notifications**: Send alerts when content changes
+- **Automated Updates**: Automatically regenerate content when changes are detected
 - **RESTful API**: Complete API for job management
 - **Database Storage**: SQLite/PostgreSQL support
 - **Single Container**: All services in one Docker container
+- **Cron Monitoring**: Automated background monitoring with configurable intervals

 ## Quick Start